 WHERE: We will skype, message or telephone you to confirm our time and meeting place and bring you up to date if any changes are happening.

-Our telephone call provides you with the opportunity to get answers to any questions you may have about the Watagan National Park Discovery Day.
+Our telephone call provides you with the opportunity to get answers to any questions you may have about your Abseiling adventure.

 We always aim to gather early to make sure we get the most from our day in the mountains as possible.

-Once everyone is on board, we will make our way up to the National Park where our adventure begins.
+Once everyone is on board, we will make our way up to where our adventure begins.

-Its a time to reflect on the day and share stories from the days’ adventure or to discuss some of the navigation skills that you will have learned through the day.
+Its a time to reflect on the day and share stories from the days’ adventure or to discuss some of the memorable events that happened during the day. that you will have learned through the day.